mehmeetyuksel/forecast-contextapi/README.md

+# 7-Day Forecast

+In this project; ContextAPI, ChakraUI, OpenWeatherMap API were used.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).